PostHog/posthog.com/contents/blog/clickhouse-vs-snowflake.md

 ### ClickHouse Cloud and Altinity Cloud

 It is slightly silly to compare Snowflake and ClickHouse without mentioning ClickHouse Cloud and Altinity Cloud.
-Both solutions make deploying and maintaining a ClickHouse instance easy, similar to the core value prop of Snowflake’s feature-loaded GUI.
-In particular, ClickHouse Cloud and Altinity Cloud address the final bullet in the previous section; they make scaling architecture seamless without frustrating data migrations.
+Both solutions simplify deploying and maintaining a ClickHouse instance.
+This helps address the final bullet in the previous section; they make scaling architecture seamless without frustrating data migrations.

 ClickHouse Cloud – a new product launched in 2022 by ClickHouse Inc (ClickHouse’s primary contributor) – is exclusively available on AWS, with plans to support both Google Cloud and Azure like Snowflake.
 Meanwhile, Altinity Cloud – built by Altinity Inc (also contributors to ClickHouse) – has support for both AWS and Google Cloud.
 Altinity Cloud is also Kubernetes-compatible.

 The big difference between ClickHouse Cloud and Altinity Cloud is how they store data.
 ClickHouse Cloud is engineered like Google BigQuery.
 The data is stored in object storage.
 Altinity Cloud meanwhile runs ClickHouse similar to how an on-prem or local instance works; virtually anything you can do on a local instance is possible on Altinity Cloud.

-Separately, an advantage of ClickHouse Cloud is that it includes some exclusive features not available in the ClickHouse core distribution, including a SQL GUI explorer with some of Snowflake’s basic data exploration features.
+Separately, an advantage of ClickHouse Cloud is that it includes some exclusive features not available in the ClickHouse core distribution.
+One of these is a SQL GUI explorer which provides similar features to some of Snowflake’s basic data exploration.

 Overall, ClickHouse Cloud or Altinity Cloud are excellent options for companies that want a managed version of ClickHouse on the public cloud.
-Their emergence sharply closes the gap between ClickHouse and Snowflake.
+Their emergence closes the gap between ClickHouse and Snowflake.

 ### Who uses Snowflake and ClickHouse?

 Part of Snowflake’s value prop is the broad appeal to both technical and non-technical users.
-Snowflake’s marketplace makes connecting main BI tools with warehouse data easy, which appeals to product teams that want to expand and explore data.
+Snowflake’s marketplace makes connecting business intelligence tools with warehouse data easy, which appeals to teams wanting explore their data.
 ClickHouse Cloud has a competitive offering, but the current integrations are limited to a select few.

-While the managed solution is similar to Snowflake’s integration war chest, it has a long way to go before it is competitive.
-It does, however, level the playing field considerably; before ClickHouse Cloud, ClickHouse's on-prem only option made it significantly harder to scale compared to Snowflake’s one-click upgrades.
+While a managed ClickHouse solution is similar to Snowflake’s integration war chest, it has a long way to go before it is competitive.
+It does, however, level the playing field considerably.
+Before ClickHouse Cloud, the on-prem only option made it significantly harder to scale compared to Snowflake’s one-click upgrades.

 Some **companies that use** Snowflake include AT&T, Jetblue, Anthem, and Capital One.
 Snowflake customers tend to be enterprise-level and have to deal with a lot of data.

 **ClickHouse’s customers** include Github, YouTube, Twitter, and Slack.
-We, at PostHog, also use ClickHouse – it dramatically improved our analytics data warehouse from our previous Postgres setup and allows us to deliver insights quickly and at billion-event scale.
+We, at PostHog, also [use ClickHouse](/docs/how-posthog-works/clickhouse).
+It dramatically improved our analytics data warehouse from our previous Postgres setup and allows us to deliver billion-event scale insights quickly.

 ## Architecture overview